-Whitewater Raft Guide Training Program
+Whitewater Raft Guide Instruction Program

-Become a professional raft guide.
+Train to be a professional raft guide.
 This course may not be available every year.

-The whitewater raft guide training class at Mountain Whitewater is designed to teach new guides (no previous experience required) everything that they need to know to be a raft guide.
+The whitewater raft guide instruction class at Mountain Whitewater is designed to teach new guides (no previous experience required) everything that they need to know to be a raft guide.
 The course will complete all of the objectives required to be a legal guide anywhere in the State of Colorado, and will specifically teach guides how to navigate the Cache La Poudre River as a paid guide.

 The course will also function as a job interview, allowing for trainees to earn a position as a whitewater raft guide at Mountain Whitewater, but is NOT a guarantee of employment.
 Not hiring everyone in the training class fosters better competition and creates a learning environment that will get the most out of every trainee.

 Because all guides at Mountain Whitewater must be fully competent in guiding class IV rapids, requirements to guide at Mountain Whitewater are going to go above and beyond the state standards.
 The minimum number of training hours for the State of Colorado is 50 hours, while the Mountain Whitewater standard is a minimum of 100 hours of training.
 We will also conduct longer classroom hours and require that all guides are trained in proper Swiftwater Rescue techniques.

 The first week of the course starts out with classroom instruction in the mornings.
 We will hold all dry land instruction and classroom sessions on the grounds of Mountain Whitewater.
 Classroom sessions will last until around noon, followed by on-river training in the afternoons (river level permitting).
 These classroom sessions will consist of a compilation of videos, slides, handouts and lecture.
 Here is a list of the required classes:

 - Class one: Paperwork, Employee Handbook, Equipment and Gear, Rigging